MartaBofillRoig/NCC_timetrends/README.md

-GH repository for \`\`On model-based time trend adjustments in platform trials with non-concurrent controls’’
+Model-based time trend adjustments in platform trials with non-concurrent controls
 ================

+This repository contains the main code and R functions to reproduce the results of the simulation study in \`\`On model-based time trend adjustments in platform trials with non-concurrent controls’’ (XXX).

 We investigated frequentist, model-based approaches to adjust for time trends in platform trials utilizing non-concurrent controls.
 We investigated conditions under which the model-based approaches can successfully adjust for time trends for the simple case of a two-period trial with two experimental treatments and a shared control.

-This repository contains the main code and R functions to reproduce the results of the simulation study in XXX.

 Outline structure repository.